 The sommelier is the person that takes care of the wine.
 That’s it.
 The word has a very different meaning: in medieval Europe, the sommelier was in charge of buying groceries for its patrons; and there was plenty of wine involved too.
 A sommelier knew his stuff; he could tell if the food was good or not if his patrons were getting what they asked for in the first place.

 These days, many sommeliers don’t work at restaurants at all.
 Instead, people now get sommelier certification before working at a winery or a wine import company.
 Those somms usually get their certification at a school that focuses more on the liberal arts, like England’s Wine & Spirit Education Trust or America’s National Wine School.

 What does a sommelier do?

 A sommelier can do many things and play many roles.
-Strictly, a sommelier should work the floor; it has to be part of the team and take care of guests every night.
+A sommelier should work the floor; it has to be part of the team and take care of guests every night.
 That’s if we see it technically.
 In reality, a sommelier can work around wine in many ways.

-You can work in the wine business’s retail side, visiting establishments selling wine, for example.
-Teaching is an excellent field for sommeliers, too, especially after a few years in the hard-pounding restaurant industry; it’s a nice break.
-Corporate sommeliers might oversee wine programs without actually working on-premise, negotiating prices, putting wine lists together, making sure you’re running a profitable program; that’s fun too.
+For example, you can work in the wine business’s retail side, visiting establishments selling wine.
+Teaching is also an excellent field for sommeliers, especially after a few years in the hard-pounding restaurant industry; it’s a nice break.
+Corporate sommeliers might oversee wine programs without working on-premise, negotiating prices, putting wine lists together, and making sure you’re running a profitable program; that’s fun too.